-- Register online at myvote.wi.gov or by mail, or in-person at your municipals clerk's office or at your polling place on Election Day. - To register online, you need a WI driver's license or WI ID Card. - Don't have a valid WI State ID or Driver License?
+- Register online at myvote.wi.gov, or by mail, or in-person at your clerk's office, or at your polling place on Election Day. - To register online, you need a WI driver's license or WI ID Card. - Don't have a valid WI State ID or Driver's License?
 Complete a registration form.
-Mail it to your clerk with a Proof of Residence document with your name and current address, such as a utility bill, or bank statement.
+Mail it to your clerk with a Proof of Residence document with your name and current address, such as a utility bill, bank statement, or a bill or letter from a government agency with your current name and address.